waleedhad/AudioMuse-AI-cuda_12.2/README.md

 The audio analysis in AudioMuse-AI, orchestrated by `tasks.py`, meticulously extracts a rich set of features from each track.
 This process is foundational for the subsequent clustering and playlist generation.
 1.  **Audio Loading & Preprocessing:**
     *   Tracks are first downloaded from your Jellyfin library to a temporary local directory.
-Essentia's `MonoLoader` is then employed to load the audio.
+Librosa is used then to load the audio.
-    *   A crucial preprocessing step involves resampling the audio to a consistent **16000 Hz** sample rate with a `resampleQuality` of 4.
-This standardization is vital because the subsequent TensorFlow models are trained on and expect audio at this specific sample rate, ensuring accurate feature extraction.

-2.  **Core Feature Extraction (Essentia):**
+2.  **Core Feature Extraction (Librosa):**
-    *   **Tempo:** The `RhythmExtractor2013` algorithm analyzes the rhythmic patterns in the audio to estimate the track's tempo, expressed in Beats Per Minute (BPM).
+    *   **Tempo:** The `Tempo` algorithm analyzes the rhythmic patterns in the audio to estimate the track's tempo, expressed in Beats Per Minute (BPM).
-    *   **Key & Scale:** The `KeyExtractor` algorithm identifies the predominant musical key (e.g., C, G#, Bb) and scale (major or minor) of the track.
+    *   **Key & Scale:** The `Key` algorithm identifies the predominant musical key (e.g., C, G#, Bb) and scale (major or minor) of the track.
 This provides insights into its harmonic structure.
-    *   **Energy:** Essentia's `Energy` function calculates the raw total energy of the audio signal.
+    *   **Energy:** The `Energy` function calculates the raw total energy of the audio signal.
 However, to make this feature comparable across tracks of varying lengths and overall loudness, the system computes and stores the **average energy per sample** (total energy divided by the number of samples).
 This normalized energy value offers a more stable representation of the track's perceived loudness or intensity.

-3.  **Embedding Generation (TensorFlow & Essentia):**
+3.  **Embedding Generation (TensorFlow & Librosa):**
     *   **MusiCNN Embeddings:** The cornerstone of the audio representation is a 200-dimensional embedding vector.
 This vector is generated using `TensorflowPredictMusiCNN` with the pre-trained model `msd-musicnn-1.pb` (specifically, the output from the `model/dense/BiasAdd` layer).
 MusiCNN is a Convolutional Neural Network (CNN) architecture that has been extensively trained on large music datasets (like the Million Song Dataset) for tasks such as music tagging.
 The resulting embedding is a dense, numerical summary that captures high-level semantic information and complex sonic characteristics of the track, going beyond simple acoustic features.
     *   **Important Note:** These embeddings are **always generated and saved** during the analysis phase for every track processed.
 This ensures they are available if you later choose to use them for clustering.

-4.  **Prediction Models (TensorFlow & Essentia):**
+4.  **Prediction Models (TensorFlow & Librosa):**
-    The rich MusiCNN embeddings serve as the input to several specialized `TensorflowPredict2D` models, each designed to predict specific characteristics of the music:
+    The rich MusiCNN embeddings serve as the input to several specialized models, each designed to predict specific characteristics of the music:
     *   **Primary Tag/Genre Prediction:**
         *   Model: `msd-msd-musicnn-1.pb`
         *   Output: This model produces a vector of probability scores.
 Each score corresponds to a predefined tag or genre from a list (defined by `MOOD_LABELS` in `config.py`, including labels like 'rock', 'pop', 'electronic', 'jazz', 'chillout', '80s', 'instrumental', etc.).
 These scores indicate the likelihood of each tag/genre being applicable to the track.
-    *   **Other Feature Predictions:** The `predict_other_models` function leverages a suite of distinct `TensorflowPredict2D` models, each targeting a specific musical attribute.
+    *   **Other Feature Predictions:** The `predict_other_models` function leverages a suite of distinct models, each targeting a specific musical attribute.
 These models also take the MusiCNN embedding as input and typically use a `model/Softmax` output layer:
         *   `danceable`: Predicted using `danceability-msd-musicnn-1.pb`.
         *   `danceable`: Predicted using `danceability-msd-musicnn-1.pb`.
         *   `aggressive`: Predicted using `mood_aggressive-msd-musicnn-1.pb`.